What To Expect From Nintendo At E3

 E3 is the biggest weekend in gaming, and it should be a huge event for Nintendo.
 The Switch is one of the most popular consoles on the planet right now.
 New games, hardware updates, and more are expected.
 Plus, there are always surprises at E3.
 Microsoft and Sony are always ready for the event.
 Nintendo really has something to prove this time.
 With big games already out, how do they follow massive hits?
+Are we finally getting a Mario Kart 9 release date?
 Likewise, why are they doing things different than usual?
 Let’s talk all things E3, Nintendo, and most importantly, new games to get excited for in 2019 and beyond.
 Here’s what to expect from Nintendo at E3!

 What to Expect at E3